gsuttie/nerdrap/README.md

 Lets put it here...

-My name is mbcrump
+My name is mbcrump,
-And I love to do some live coding
+And I love to do some live coding,
-Coming to you from Twitch
+Coming to you from Twitch,
-Where the show is always smokin!
+Where the show is always smokin!,
 ...